CellProfiling/densenet/README.md

 ### Model configuration

-Also in the predict folder, there are two scripts `predict_d121.py` and `predict_d121_tta.py` (pre-setup for test-time augmentation) which will run the winning densenet model on the images.
+Also in the predict folder, there is a script named `predict_d121.py` which will run the winning densenet model on the images.
 These scripts contain a python class called `Config` which will need to be edited to work for your setup.